devoply/cli/README.md

   --site-domain=example.com
   --remote-server=calgary.example.com

-database push – push development database to a staging or production server. dangerous --site-domain=example.com --remote-server=islamabad.example.com --configure=true
+database push – *dangerous* push development database to a staging or production server.
+Databases should ideally be moved from production to development, not from development to production unless initially deploying a new site.
+  --site-domain=example.com
+  --remote-server=islamabad.example.com
+  --configure=true